 6-7.
-Social, Intellectual, and Religious activities
+Social, Intellectual, and Religious activities a.
+General.

-(I) Subject to security considerations and camp discipline, the CI will be encouraged, but not required, to participate in social, intellectual, religious, and recreational activities.
+(1) Subject to security considerations and camp discipline, the CI will be encouraged, but not required, to participate in social, intellectual, religious, and recreational activities.
 Introducing political overtones into or furthering enemy propaganda objectives through these activities will not be tolerated.